procore/migration-lock-timeout/README.md

   end
 ```
 Additionally, if you have not set a default lock timeout, you can use this to
-set a timeout for a particular transaction.
+set a timeout for a particular migration.

-## disable_ddl_transaction
+## disable_ddl_transaction!

 If you use `disable_ddl_transaction!`, no lock timeout will occur
 ```ruby